schererleander/site/src/blog/3dprint.md

 ---
 title: "3D Printing"
 date: "2025-06-25"
-excerpt: "My 3D-printing projects: from a robotic arm to a DIY drone – including the ESP32 controller code."
+excerpt: "My 3D-printing projects: from a robotic arm to a DIY drone."
 cover: "/images/a1.webp"
 ---